IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 Notice that the **input stream**  will be both the parsed stream of bus locations, `ParsedDataStream`, and the stream of POIs, `POI_FromFile`.
 When it detects that a bus is near the POI, it will submit a tuple of type `Alert` to the **output stream**, `BusesToAlert`.

-The `Alert` type has the following definition
-`type Alert = rstring id, rstring poi, rstring message, float64 distance;`

-Paste the above line at the top of the file, right before the line `composite BusAlerts`.
 The `Alert` type contains:
   - `id` of the bus
   - name of the `poi`
   - `message` to send to the bus
   - current computed `distance` from the POI.

+The `Alert` type has the following definition:

+`type Alert = rstring id, rstring poi, rstring message, float64 distance;`

+Paste the above line at the top of the file, right before the line `composite BusAlerts`.

 Next is a `logic` clause.

 On each tuple received by the operator, the `logic` clause is executed.
 Since we have 2 input streams, we have two `onTuple` clauses.

 If the tuple is from the `POI_FromFile` stream, the code within the `onTuple POI_FromFile` clause is executed, otherwise the code within the `onTuple ParsedDataStream` clause is executed.

 ```
 stream<Alert> BusesToAlert  = Custom(ParsedDataStream; POI_FromFile)